Mounting/Testing Board 2

 ____Connect +12 Volts to the +12 Volt and Ground connections near the AGC Detector at the edge of the PCB.
 Picture

 ____Be careful with polarity reversal.
-The 10mfd tantalums may blow up and some traces may be burned going to the 7805 and First Mixer.
-Use diode protection if a mistake might be made in connecting the board to B+.
+Use diode protection if a mistake might be made in connecting the board to 12 Volts.

 Second Mixer